sarashamas/docs-calendar/docs/api/provider/rest_routes/delete_routes/js_eventcalendar_deleteevent_route.md

 ---
-sidebar_label: Delete /events
+sidebar_label: DELETE /events
-title: Delete /events
+title: DELETE /events
-description: You can learn about the Delete /events route in the documentation of the DHTMLX JavaScript Event Calendar library.
+description: You can learn about the DELETE /events route in the documentation of the DHTMLX JavaScript Event Calendar library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Event Calendar.
 ---

-# Delete /events
+# DELETE /events

 ### Description